 Sand / Salt Mixture for Residents

-Norwood residents can pick up a sand/salt mixture at the Public Works Department.
-The mixture is stockpiled at the Public Works Department adjacent to the Dedham Savings Bank drive thru driveway.
+Norwood residents can pick up a sand/salt mixture in the Babel's parking lot and also at the entrance to the Winter St. Composting Facility.
+Due to the construction this year, there is no mix available at the Lyman Place location adjacent to Dedham Savings.
 Please bring your own container (limit 5 gallons) and shovel.
 Commercial or private contractors not allowed.

 By-law – No Snow Deposited in Public Way